Contact the GG Archives

 A Crowd Equal to That Which Was Lost with the Ill-Fated White Star Liner Titanic.
 The Illustrated London News (11 May 1912) p.
 704-705. © Topical.
 GGA Image ID # 101fc2d5d0.

-Crowd Equal to That Which Was Lost with the Ill-Fated White Star Liner: Sixteen Hundred and Thirty-Five People. the Number Reported Drowned in One of the Greatest of Maritime Disasters.
+Crowd Equal to That Which Was Lost with the Ill-Fated White Star Liner: Sixteen Hundred and Thirty-Five People.
+The Number Reported Drowned in One of the Greatest Maritime Disasters.

 By the sinking of the liner "Titanic" after collision with an iceberg, sixteen hundred and thirty-five people were drowned.
-There were 705 survivors: 202 first-class passengers, 115 second-class, 178 third-class, 206 of the crew and 4 officers.
+There were 705 survivors: 202 first-class passengers, 115 second-class, 178 third-class, 206 of the crew, and four officers.

-Such figures, informative as they are, do not convey at once the extent of the catastrophe: they transmit to the mind little more than a blurred impression of a considerable number.
+Such figures, informative as they are, do not convey at once the extent of the catastrophe: they transmit little more than a blurred impression of a considerable number to the mind.

-This photograph represents of a crowd totaling exactly 1635, a crowd equal, that is to say, to the roll of those who perished.
-It was taken on Tower Hill when Mr. Ben Tillett was speaking on a recent occasion.
+This photograph represents a crowd totaling precisely 1635, a crowd equal, that is to say, to the roll of those who perished.
+It was taken on Tower Hill when Mr. Ben Tillett was speaking recently.

-It was Mr. Tillett whose signature appeared on an extraordinary document drawn up after the disaster by the executive of the Dock, Wharf and General Workers‘ Union, which is reported as saying: “We offer our strongest protest against the wanton and callous disregard of human life and the vicious class antagonism shown in the practical forbidding of the saving of the lives of the third-class passengers.
+It was Mr. Tillett whose signature appeared on an extraordinary document drawn up after the disaster by the executive of the Dock, Wharf, and General Workers' Union, which is reported as saying: "We offer our most vigorous protest against the wanton and callous disregard of human life and the vicious class antagonism shown in the practical forbidding of the saving of the lives of the third-class passengers.

 The refusal to permit other than first-class passengers to be saved by the boats is a disgrace to our common civilization.”

-It need not be said that there is in truth in the allegations thus made, and it is good to know that a number of Labor leaders have repudiated the document.
+It need not be said that there is truth in the allegations thus made, and it is good to know that several Labor leaders have repudiated the document.

 Funeral Procession of MR. Wallace Hartley of the RMS Titanic in Colne, Lancashire

 Funeral Procession of Mr. Wallace Hartley of the RMS Titanic in Colne, Lancashire.
-The Illustrated London News (8 June 1912) p.
-867. © Farringdon Photo Co.
+The Illustrated London News, 8 June 1912. © Farringdon Photo Co.
 GGA Image ID # 101fe60747.

 The Burial of the Heroic Bandmaster of the "Titanic": The Funeral Procession of Mr. Wallace Hartley, at Colne, Lancashire.